 Baobab Community is a registered charity dedicated to the learning and sharing of the arts of Ghana, West Africa.
-Our current programming offers regular arts education opportunities for children and youth ages 9 through 18, as well as a summer day camp for ages 7-12.
+Our programming offers regular arts education opportunities for children and youth ages 7 through 18, monthly workshops for adults, as well as a summer day camp for ages 7-12.
 Through social events, performances, educational classes and workshops, participants learn about themselves and their place in the world.

 Drumming provides confidence, self-esteem, physical workout and community building.
-Baobab is a socially responsible organization that gives back to the African community by raising funds and awareness for the village of Dagbamete in Ghana.
+Baobab is a socially responsible organization that has a 25+ year relationship with the village of Dagbamete in Ghana.
 This relationship has fostered economic development projects, artistic partnerships, international friendships, personal growth and inter-cultural knowledge.

 Established in 1995, this multi-branched organization has reached thousands of people of all ages in the Ottawa and surrounding area, while affecting lives throughout the world.